 Large enterprises looking to hire seasonal retail staff in a short period will use group interviews to get eligible candidates on the floor as soon as possible.
 While this doesn’t always work, it can be a great strategy for roles that don’t require a lot of training or are considered “disposable.”

-That’s not to say retail staff are disposable because they aren’t, but organizations that group hire do so with the intention of letting staff go after a short period.
+That’s not to say retail staff are disposable because they aren’t, but organizations that use the group interview do so with the intention of letting staff go after a short period.
 Unless you want to do the same, it’s a good idea to conduct your interviews one-on-one to let everyone have their shot.

 4. Top performers will avoid group interviews.